Dover-Sherborn High School: Extracurricular activities

 The school offers sports including American football, soccer, cross country, golf, field hockey, basketball, alpine and Nordic skiing, swimming, baseball, softball, lacrosse, indoor and outdoor track and field, tennis, ice hockey, gymnastics, and sailing.

 The school is part of The Education Co-operative (TEC), which allows DSHS students to take part in internships with local companies and also enroll in TEC Classes.

 The Chess Team became league champions in 2007.
 A DSHS student project officially represented MA State at the International Science and Engineering Fair hosted by Intel in 2006.
 In 2007, DSHS became home to a Siemens Competition Semifinalist.
+The school's mock trial team reached the semi-finals of the Massachusetts Bar Association's Mock Trial Tournament in 2023 and 2024.

 The school's Drama Department puts on two productions each year: an autumn play and a spring musical.
 The program is supported by the local community through organizations such as Friends of the Performing Arts, The Mudge Foundation, The Dover-Sherborn Education Fund, and Len Schnabel of DesignLight.
 Theater productions are performed primarily at The Mudge Auditorium in the Lindquist Commons building.
 Some local productions are also performed at the Sherborn Community Center/1858 Town House.
-Productions include: Children of Eden, Joseph and the Amazing Technicolor Dreamcoat, Fiddler on the Roof, Seussical, The Importance of Being Earnest, Godspell, The Odd Couple, Anything Goes, Once Upon a Mattress, The Crucible, Pippin, and West Side Story.
-In 2018 seniors Brett Melican and Sophie Charron began a student-run drama group with a production of Jean-Paul Sartre's No Exit.

 Athletics

-Hall of Fame

-Dover-Sherborn High School began inducting former athletes, coaches, teams, and contributors to an athletics Hall of Fame in 2018.